-From around 1992 through 2001 I was interested in machines, factories, and urban infrastructure.
-Rather than try to really understand how anything works, I riffed on what I collected information from sites in Tegucigapla and Chicago, documents from my temp job at a company that makes processing machinery, and old books.
-I invented machines, or maybe I just wanted to be one.
+From around 1992 through 2001 I focused my attention on machines, factories, and urban infrastructure, ideally decaying.
+Rather than try to understand how anything works, I used observational drawing and some photography to collect then riff on information from sites in Tegucigapla and Chicago, documents from my temp job at a company that makes processing machinery, and vintage electronics manuals.
+I invented machines.
+And maybe I wanted to be one.

-The re-emergence of these drawings, some of which were included in a show at the Contemporary Jewish Museum in San Francisco (February-July 2018), prompted me to reconsider how I share my work as an artist.
+Made before and during graduate school, most of this work has lived in storage for decades.
+Its re-emergence when Renny Pritikin and Mark Johnson included some of the drawings in a show at the Contemporary Jewish Museum in San Francisco (February-July 2018).
+This fresh look at old work prompted me to reconsider how I define what I do as an artist.
 I include here a small selection of a much larger body of work.

 Above : One Quarter Century.
 100" x 33" Ink and gouache on paper.
 1994